02loveslollipop/LoRa-L298N-TankController/media_relay/README.md

 # Media Relay Service

-This folder contains the container bundle deployed to the dedicated Elastic Beanstalk environment that serves as the low-latency relay (`rtsp.nene.02labs.me`).
-The container ships [Mediamtx](https://github.com/bluenviron/mediamtx), providing RTSP ingest together with WebRTC and LL-HLS playback for the robot camera stream.
+This folder contains the Mediamtx configuration and optional Docker bundle used for local testing of the low-latency relay (`rtsp.nene.02labs.me`).
+Production deployment is handled by the Terraform stack under `infra/terraform/media_relay`, which provisions an EC2 instance, installs Docker, copies `mediamtx.yml`, and runs the upstream `bluenviron/mediamtx` image behind an Elastic IP.

 ## Runtime configuration

-The container reads the following environment variables that must be configured in the Elastic Beanstalk environment before deploying:
+The Terraform module renders credentials directly into `mediamtx.yml`.
+When running the container manually (outside of Terraform), you can still configure the following environment variables:

 | Variable | Purpose |
 | --- | --- |